bryandesser/Quant4D/docs/source/graphical_user_interface.rst

   and relative path to all of the important and relevant variables.
 Top level tree nodes are first level children of the ``app``.
 For example, the ``ColorWheel`` widow listed under the ``figures`` node can be found at ``app.figures.ColorWheel``.
-All variables are displayed as read-only at this point.
+All variables are displayed read-only at this point.

 Image Windows